shreyassr123/Two-step-Q-learning/README.md

 ### Acknowledgments

-The Max_Bias example and Roulette as multi-armed bandit example are based on and adapted from [The-Mean-Squared-Error-of-Double-Q-Learning](https://github.com/wentaoweng/The-Mean-Squared-Error-of-Double-Q-Learning).
+The Max_Bias example and Roulette as a multi-armed bandit example are based on and adapted from [The-Mean-Squared-Error-of-Double-Q-Learning](https://github.com/wentaoweng/The-Mean-Squared-Error-of-Double-Q-Learning).